Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A statement of your interest in the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here’s an example the resume letter:
+Here is an example of an effective resume letter:

 Dear [Hiring Manager’s Name],

-I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and experienced [Your profession] I am convinced that I would be a great fit for this position.
+I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and experienced [Your profession] I am confident that I will make a perfect fit for this job.

 Sincerely,